 - RVs and Camping: Some festivals charge extra for placement in certain areas or to bring something other than a tent such as moving vans, trailers, or an RV.
 Burning Man doesn’t charge differently based on where people stay or what they choose to bring.

 To be fair, we also don’t do any promotional marketing of the event, we don’t pay performers or entertainers, and we don’t build complex and expensive stages — all significant costs incurred by other events.
 Even with that cost savings, unlike other events, Black Rock City is a fully functioning temporary metropolis that exists for over a week and is built in the middle of a remote desert (the cost of which increases yearly).

-On that note, we’d like to shed some light on what it costs us to build this incredible city every year.
+We’d like to shed some light on what it costs us to build this incredible city every year.
 The Black Rock Desert is public land, but we don’t get to use it for free.
 It also takes a lot of equipment and hours of labor to put things together out there.
-The following are just a few highlights of costs we incurred in 2013:

 It should also be noted that we offer 4,000 low income tickets (at $190 each) for those able to show proof of financial hardship, in order to provide access to the event to those without the financial resources to purchase a ticket at full price.
 The higher priced tickets help to offset the cost of this program.
 We also gift some tickets to volunteers who build the city and make the event possible.